Indian Butter Chickpeas Recipe

 a pan of Indian butter chickpea curry topped with fresh cilantro

 If you love this dish, try my Chickpea & Spinach Curry, a lighter, veggie-packed alternative.
-You might also like my Butter Bean Curry, a similar creamy dish with butter beans instead.
+You might also like my Butter Bean Curry, a similar creamy dish with butter beans instead, or this tofu tikka masala.

 These Indian butter chickpeas go well with basmati rice, garlic naan or roti, or cucumber raita - a cooling yogurt-based dip to balance the heat.